Asymmetric graphs with quantum symmetry: Introduction

-The connection between quantum automorphism groups of graphs and solution groups of linear constraint systems was already recognized by the last two authors in \cite{RSsolution}.
-In that paper, it was shown that for every homogeneous solution group, there is a vertex-- and edge-colored graph whose quantum automorphism group is the dual of the solution group.
-We will refine the construction in this article, such that we only need vertex-colored graphs for this.
+The connection between quantum automorphism groups of graphs and solution groups of linear constraint systems was already recognized by the second and third author in \cite{RSsolution}.
+There it was shown that for every homogeneous solution group, there is a vertex-- and edge-colored graph whose quantum automorphism group is the dual of the solution group.
+We will refine the construction in this article, so that we only need vertex-colored graphs for this.
 We then present a general decoloring procedure that constructs an uncolored graph $G'$ from an arbitrary vertex-colored graph $G$ such that $\Qut(G) \cong \Qut(G')$.
 By applying some additional manipulations directly on the linear systems that do not change the corresponding solution group, we show that the dual of \emph{any} solution group (homogeneous or inhomogeneous) can be realized as the quantum automorphism group of an uncolored graph.

-The construction above in hand, we obtain a graph with quantum symmetry and trivial automorphism group whenever the homogeneous solution group is a perfect group (i.e., its abelianization is the trivial group).
+With the construction above in hand, we obtain a graph with quantum symmetry and trivial automorphism group whenever the homogeneous solution group is a non-trivial perfect group (i.e., its abelianization is the trivial group).
 To find such a perfect homogeneous solution group, we construct a linear constraint system from all mutually commuting triples of elements of order $2$ that multiply to the identity in the alternating group $A_n$, for all $n \geq 7$.
 This way, we obtain our main result: